lawrennd/old_talks/_ai/includes/peppercorn.md

 \newslide{Peppercorns}

-\figure{\includeyoutube{1y2UKz47gew}{600}{450}}{A peppercorn is a system design failure which is not a bug, but a conformance to design specification that causes problems when the system is deployed in the real world with mischevious and adversarial actors.}{peppercorn-siri}
+\figure{\includeyoutube{1y2UKz47gew}{600}{450}}{A peppercorn is a system design failure which is not a bug, but a conformance to design specification that causes problems when the system is deployed in the real world with mischievous and adversarial actors.}{peppercorn-siri}

 \notes{Asking Siri "What is a trillion to the power of a thousand minus one?" leads to a 30 minute response[^fixed] consisting of only 9s.
 I found this out because my nine year old grabbed my phone and did it.
 The only way to stop Siri was to force closure.
 This is an interesting example of a system feature that's *not* a bug, in fact it requires clever processing from Wolfram Alpha.
 But it's an unexpected result from the system performing correctly.